cioos-atlantic/cioos-siooc-wordpress-theme/html/wp-content/themes/writee/readme.txt

 /*========= Description =========*/

-Writee is a creatively bold and visually stunning, free personal WordPress blog theme.
+Writee is an elegant free personal WordPress blog theme.
 Write is fully responsive and mobile friendly.
-The theme features pixel perfect design and comes with several custom widgets, Customizer Options, full-width/boxed slider to showcase your content with style.
+The theme features pixel perfect design and comes with 3 custom widgets, Customizer Options, and full-width/boxed slider to showcase your content with style.

-Writee is very flexible and well suited free blogging WordPress theme for personal, food, travel, fashion, corporate, photography, technical or any other amazing blog.
+Writee is very flexible and well suited free WordPress blog theme for personal, food, travel, fashion, corporate, photography, technical or any other amazing blog.

 Writee Support all the free and premium WordPress plugins.

-Writee is fast loading, fully responsive and SEO friendly theme developed using WordPress guidelines which you will love.
+It's speed optimized, fully responsive and SEO friendly theme, developed strictly using WordPress guidelines.

-Checkout out the live demo(http://www.scissorthemes.com/demo/writee) and theme documentation(http://www.scissorthemes.com/writee-documentation/) to explore WRITE features.
+Checkout out the Writee demos at http://www..scissorthemes.com/writee-free-demo/